Pocono Region – Long Weekend Guide

 8 am-8:30 am: Resica Falls

-Resica is a free waterfall that is located on the Resica Fall Scout Reservation.
-The falls are beautiful and easy to find and navigate.
+Resica is a free waterfall located on the Resica Fall Scout Reservation.
+It is beautiful and easy to find and navigate.

 9 am-12 pm: Bushkill Falls